+Development Variance Permit

+Applications to Legalize

+Existing Buildings

+Moved by Director Lambert Seconded by Director Riis-Christianson

+"That the Committee receive the Director of Planning's Development Variance Permit Applications to Legalize existing Buildings staff report."

+Discussion took place regarding the evaluation of each Development Variance Permit on an application-by-application basis and recommendations on all applications being based on land use issues and impacts associated with proposed or existing development.
+Other agency permits being issued independently of the RDBN Building Permit process was discussed.

+AGRICULTURE REPORTS

-Development Variance Permit Applications to Legalize Existing Buildings Moved by Director Lambert Seconded by Director Riis-Christianson RDC.2021-7-3 "That the Committee receive the Director of Planning's Development Variance Permit Applications to Legalize existing Buildings staff report."
-(All/Directors/Majority) CARRIED UNANIMOUSLY Variance Permit on an application recommendations on all application and impacts associated with pro- the evaluation of each Development on-by-application basis and tions being based on land use issues oposed or existing development.
-Other dependently of the RDBN Building Permit AGRICULTURE REPORTS Veterinary Shortages in the RDBN Moved by Director Petersen Seconded by Director Greenawa ау RDC.2021-7-4 "That the Committee recommend that the Board write letters to the Ministers of Advanced Education and Agriculture, Food and Fisheries in support of the request made to the Province by the Canadian Veterinary Medical Association (CVMA) - Society of BC Veterinarians (SBCV) Chapter to make veterinary training a funding priority and increase the number of seats available to BC students at the Western College of Veterinary Medicine."
-(All/Directors/Majority) CARRIED UNANIMOUSLY Chair Parker commented that he will speak to the veterinary shortages with Lana Popham, Minister of Agriculture, Food and Fisheries during the 2021 Virtual UBCM Convention Minister Meeting.
+Veterinary Shortages in the RDBN

+Moved by Director Petersen Seconded by Director Greenaway

+"That the Committee recommend that the Board write letters to the Ministers of Advanced Education and Agriculture, Food and Fisheries in support of the request made to the Province by the Canadian Veterinary Medical Association (CVMA) - Society of BC Veterinarians (SBCV) Chapter to make veterinary training a funding priority and increase the number of seats available to BC students at the Western College of Veterinary Medicine."

+Chair Parker commented that he will speak to the veterinary shortages with Lana Popham, Minister of Agriculture, Food and Fisheries during the 2021 Virtual UBCM Convention Minister Meeting.
 Discussion took place in regard to forwarding the letter to Regional Districts.
-Concerns were raised regarding: the lack of available seats in the veterinary program available to BC students the 20 seats available to BC students at the Western College of Veterinary Medicine in Saskatoon is subsidized by the BC Ministry of Advanced Education and are significantly oversubscribed students can also qualify for international seats increased annual tuition from approximately \$11,000 to over \$65,000.
-BCSPCA Inspections on Commercial Livestock and Poultry Operations Moved by Director Lambert Seconded by Director Newell RDC.2021-7-5 e Regional Agriculture Coordinator's ercial Livestock and Poultry Operations (All/Directors/Majority) CARRIED UNANIMOUSLY
+Concerns were raised regarding:

+- the lack of available seats in the veterinary program available to BC students - the 20 seats available to BC students at the Western College of Veterinary Medicine in Saskatoon is subsidized by the BC Ministry of Advanced Education and are significantly oversubscribed - students can also qualify for international seats - increased annual tuition from approximately \$11,000 to over \$65,000.

+BCSPCA Inspections on Commercial Livestock and Poultry Operations Moved by Director Lambert Seconded by Director Newell

+"That the Committee receive the Regional Agriculture Coordinator's BCSPCA Inspections on Commercial Livestock and Poultry Operations memorandum."